Your Cart is Empty

 For children, young people & parents too!

 In addition to one-to-one work, I have during this time facilitated what must be hundreds of non-directive and single-issue self-development groups.
-Groups might consist of 2 - 15 young people identified as exhibiting one or more of a variety of social, emotional and/or behavioural difficulties and sessions last for 1 hour.
-Despite sometimes finding the Group dynamic challenging, members of the groups tend to find the experience stimulating and rewarding.
+Groups might consist of 2 - 15 young people identified as exhibiting one or more of a variety of social, emotional and/or behavioural difficulties and sessions lasted for 1 hour.
+Despite sometimes finding the Group dynamic challenging, members of the groups tended to find the experience stimulating and rewarding.
 Groups are facilitated within a similar code of ethics as that used in individual work.
 I have also much experience with teaching students on specifically prescribed courses e.g. anger management, assertiveness, feelings.
 Evidence of effectiveness can be arranged to cover the individual counselling, the groupwork and the specific-issue courses.
-I also provide training to staff on specific issues relating to working with children and young people more effectively.
+I have for many years provided training to staff and management in educational, residential and therapeutic settings on many issues relating to working with children and young people more effectively.
+I have offered a consultancy service to several OFSTED registered private children's homes since 2009.
+I specialize in attachment-informed practice and support the managers and staff in working therapeutically with psychological development as our focus.

 I am an EMDR Europe practitioner, qualified and accredited to work with both adults and children.
 EMDR and CBT (see Home Page for descriptions and links) are effective therapies for the treatment of trauma.
-Specific child trainings help the therapist deliver the most ethical and effective trauma-focused treatment he/she can.
-These therapies can be very effective when combined with play and art therapy techniques.
-Where clients might not have the language skills or inclination to describe their experience, a drawing or the use of models or clay can be used to access the memory, which can then be processed out using standard trauma focused protocol.
+A specific child EMDR core-training, and later an EMDR Advanced training, help me to deliver the most ethical and effective trauma-focused treatment I know.
+These therapies can be very effective when combined with creative resources e.g. play and art therapy techniques.
+Where clients might not have the language skills or inclination to describe their experience, a drawing or the use of models, clay, the senses or movement can be used to access the memory, which can then be processed out using standard trauma focused protocol.
 Where appropriate, body sensations can be used.
 The location of feelings in the body is as useful, if not more useful, than any spoken [interpreted] description.
-Parents can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
+Parent/carers can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
 Experience with working therapeutically with children has resulted in an intervention that is both dynamic and creative.
 Young people can process out trauma at an incredible rate with the correct assessed intervention and therapeutic relationship.
 It is always a pleasure and a privilege to be a part of such a relationship.
+All our practitioners receive regular supervision from an experienced supervisor as recommended by their professional bodies.
+EMDR practitioners receive regular EMDR supervision in addition with an EMDR Consultant.

 - ensuring action plans are in place and communicated to the family and other professionals